xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

 As Head of IT, I was responsible for the IT of a holiday resort development project on the Adriatic coast.
 On behalf of the newly founded subsidiary Pareus, an area was developed and built with holiday apartments, centrally supplied with WiFi, TV, telephone, locking systems, etc., in the style of a hotel resort.

-As the first Pareus Resorts, this greenfield project posed special challenges during the COVID-19 pandemic in the construction project and in building expertise and staff.
+As the first project of Pareus Resorts, this greenfield posed special challenges during the COVID-19 pandemic in the construction project and in building expertise and staff.

 ### **Project Highlights**
 - Network technology and on-premises server systems